 Salutation

 It’s important to direct the letter to the right person.
-Usually the more senior they are, the better—like the head of HR, the CEO, or maybe the general counsel.
+Usually the more senior, the better—like the head of HR, the CEO, or maybe the general counsel.

 Statement that you are leaving, why, and when

-Explain a little about yourself, like what your job is at the company, when you started work, and how long you have worked there.
+Here you explain a little about yourself, like what your job is at the company, when you started working there, and how long you have worked there.
 If you have gotten good feedback on your work, you’ll want to say that too.

 It’s important to be very clear that you are leaving your job.
 You should say when your last day of work will be.
 Usually that’s right away (“my resignation is effective immediately”), though sometimes it’s one or two weeks in the future.